 (4) Nothing in subsection (1) prevents the park operator from requiring further payment from a remaining long-stay tenant towards the security bond in order to cover the disposal of a former long-stay tenant’s portion of the security bond under section 74C(3).

 [Section 21 amended: No. 3 of 2019 s.
-27 and 39.]
+27 and 39; No. 28 of 2020 s.
+21.]

-22. Payment of bond to bond administrator or trust account
+22. Payment of bond to bond administrator

-(1) When a park operator receives a security bond, the park operator must, within 14 days, deposit an amount equal to the amount of the bond —
+(1) When a person receives a security bond, the person must, within 14 days after receiving the bond —

-(a) with the bond administrator or an authorised agent as defined in the Residential Tenancies Act 1987 Schedule 1 clause 1; or
+(a) deposit an amount equal to the amount of the bond with the bond administrator or an authorised agent as defined in the Residential Tenancies Act 1987 Schedule 1 clause 1; and

-(b) into a separate ADI account held in the names of the park operator and the long-stay tenant and entitled “tenancy bond account”.
+(b) give the bond administrator or an authorised agent a record relating to the payment in the form approved by the bond administrator and available on the department’s website.

 Penalty for this subsection: a fine of $20 000.

-(2) When a real estate agent receives a security bond as the agent of a park operator in relation to a long-stay agreement, the real estate agent must deposit an amount equal to the amount of the bond into —

-(a) an account in the name of the agent entitled “tenancy bond trust account”, used for the purpose of holding a security bond under this subsection or the Residential Tenancies Act 1987 and for no other purpose; or

-(b) a separate trust account entitled “tenancy bond trust account” that is maintained by the agent in accordance with the Real Estate and Business Agents Act 1978 Part VI.

-[Section 22 amended: No. 60 of 2011 s.
-106; No. 3 of 2019 s.
-39.]

-23. Keeping security bond records

-(1) A park operator must keep a record of —

-(a) the particulars specified in a receipt given to a long-stay tenant for a security bond; and

-(b) if the security bond amount is deposited in a tenancy bond account — the name of the ADI or authorised financial institution with whom the account is held.
+(2) A person must not make an entry in a record given to the bond administrator or an authorised agent under subsection (1)(b) that the person knows is false or misleading in a material particular.

 Penalty for this subsection: a fine of $20 000.

-(2) A park operator must give a copy of a record kept under subsection (1) to the long-stay tenant from whom the bond was received within 3 working days of receiving the bond.

-Penalty for this subsection: a fine of $5 000.

-(3) A person must not make an entry in a record that the person knows is false or misleading in a material particular.

-Penalty for this subsection: a fine of $5 000.

-[Section 23 amended: No. 3 of 2019 s.
-39.]
+[Section 22 inserted: No. 28 of 2020 s.
+22.]

+[23.
+Deleted: No. 28 of 2020 s.
+22.]

 24. Increase in security bond

+(1A) A park operator must not increase a security bond except under this section.

 (1) When the amount of rent payable under a long-stay agreement is increased, the park operator may increase the amount of the security bond payable by the long-stay tenant by giving the tenant a written notice specifying the amount of the increase and the day on which it is payable.

-(2) The day specified in the notice on which the bond is payable is to be at least 60 days after the day on which the notice is given.
+(2) The day specified in the notice on which the bond is payable must be —

+(a) at least 60 days after the day on which the notice is given; and

+(b) for on-site home agreements, at least 6 months after —

+(i) if the security bond has been increased — the day of the last increase; or

+(ii) otherwise — the day the long-stay agreement commenced;

+and

+(c) for site-only agreements, at least 12 months after —

+(i) if the security bond has been increased — the day of the last increase; or

+(ii) otherwise — the day the long-stay agreement commenced.

 (3) A security bond cannot be increased to an amount that would exceed the sum of —